junior-devleague/unity-3D-racing/Day2/Lesson2.md

 ### Day 2 Lesson Plan

-For today's lesson we will be focusing on creating our initial game environment, and writing scripts for our player movement.
+For today's lesson we will be focusing on creating our initial game environment, writing scripts for our player movement, and setting up our game camera.

 ### Getting Started